herrenfal/herrenfal/README.md

 # Hello there its enfal! ✨

-- 🧠 I'm an eager Computer Engineering student based in Istanbul, currently focusing on improving my English skills.
+- 🧠 I'm an eager Computer Engineering student based in Istanbul, currently focusing on improving my English skills like a language warrior.
 - 🌱 I have been learning to build beneficial projects by using JavaScript, CSS and Sass.

 ## Lover of